-SEA topic PPP key policy objectives Baseline key issues SEA objectives Indicator questions and tourism opportunities and subsequently health and well- being and the economy.
-Material assets and resource use Promote sustainable management of natural resources, sustainable production and consumption whilst seeking to reduce the amount of waste generated by using materials, energy and water more efficiently.
+SEA topic PPP key policy objectives Baseline key issues SEA objectives Indicator questions Material assets and resource use Promote sustainable management of natural resources, sustainable production and consumption whilst seeking to reduce the amount of waste generated by using materials, energy and water more efficiently.
 Address issues of water demand, water supply and water quality in the natural environment and ensure a sustainable use of water resources.
 Contribute to a resource efficient, green and competitive low carbon economy through reducing greenhouse gas emissions.
 Maintain a reliable public water supply and ensure there is enough water for human uses, as well as providing an improved water environment.
 Minimise the production of waste, ensure waste management is in line with the 'waste hierarchy', and eliminate waste sent to landfill.
 Promote the sustainable management of natural resources (including where relevant in Wales, supporting the objectives of the Well Being of Future Generations (Wales) Act 2015 and the Environment (Wales) Act 2016).
 The need to minimise the consumption of resources, including water and energy The need to reduce the total amount of waste produced in the region, from all sources, and to reduce the proportion of this waste sent to landfill.
 Need to reduce leakage from the water supply system.
-Need to encourage more efficient use of water. • To reduce, and make more efficient, the domestic, industrial and commercial consumption of resources, minimise the generation of waste, encourage its re-use and eliminate waste sent to landfill.
+Need to encourage more efficient use of water.
+To reduce, and make more efficient, the domestic, industrial and commercial consumption of resources, minimise the generation of waste, encourage its re-use and eliminate waste sent to landfill.
 Will it minimise the demand for water and/or increase efficiency in water use?
 Will it minimise the use of energy and promote energy efficiency?
 Will it minimise waste, and increase the proportion sent to reuse or recycling?
 Will it make use of existing infrastructure?
 Will it help to encourage sustainable design or use of sustainable materials (e.g. supplied from local resources)?
 Water Maintain and improve water quality (surface waters and groundwater).
 Improve the quality of the water environment and the ecology which it supports, and continue to provide high levels of drinking water quality.
 Ensure protection to all waters, surface waters and groundwater.
+Ensure appropriate management of abstraction and protect flow and level variability across the full range of regimes from low to high conditions.
 The need to further improve the quality of rivers and estuaries taking into account WFD status targets.
 The need to maintain the quantity and quality of groundwater resources taking into account WFD status targets.
-To maintain or improve the quality of rivers, lakes, groundwater and estuarine waterbodies.
-To avoid adverse impact on surface and groundwater Will it minimise risks of adverse effects on water quality?
+The need to improve the resilience, flexibility and sustainability of water resources, particularly in light To maintain or improve the quality of rivers, lakes, groundwater and estuarine waterbodies.
+To avoid adverse impact on surface and groundwater levels and flows, and ensure sustainable management of abstractions.
+Will it minimise risks of adverse effects on water quality?
 Will it affect WFD compliance, e.g. Good Environmental Status?
 Will it avoid contamination of groundwater?
+Will it help to minimise risks associated with unsustainable abstraction of ground and surface waters?